Legislation and regulation

 These laws help guarantee Australian universities’ already strong commitment to quality and support the ongoing viability of international education and research in Australia.

-Education Services for Overseas Student Act 2000 (ESOS Act)
+Education Services for Overseas Students Act 2000 (ESOS Act)

 The ESOS Act governs: